 Updating these settings requires a reconfiguration and reboot of the Linux VM.

-On both Edge and Stable releases, you can toggle experimental mode on and off.
-If you toggle it off, Docker for Windows uses the current generally available release of Docker Engine.
+You can toggle the experimental features on and off in Docker Desktop.
+If you toggle the experimental features off, Docker Desktop uses the current generally available release of Docker Engine.

-docker version to see if you are in Experimental mode.
+docker version to verify whether you have enabled experimental features.
 Experimental mode

 is listed under